Skip to main content

 When to Use Stored Routines

-• Centralize shared logic such as enrollment validation, prerequisite checks, or grade posting.
+• Centralize shared logic such as order validation, inventory checks, or payment recording.

 • Reduce network chatter for multi-step operations that would otherwise require several round trips.